 At Klong Dao you’ll find some of the best and safest swimming conditions on the island, generally attracting families to the area.
 The island has catered to this demand, making Klong Dao quite developed, with the largest choice of hotels and resorts.
 There are fewer affordable choices for backpackers here, so it’s not the area for those on a budget.

 One massive bonus of the area is that it’s home to an actual supermarket, Lanta Marta, and not just 7-11s which are your only options in the other areas.

-Location #2: Save the pennies but not the fun in Long Beach
+Location #2: Long Beach – save the pennies but not the fun

 On top of that, something we all love to hear – the place is cheap!
 Cheap restaurants, cheap drinks and cheap accommodation in the form of bungalows and hostels.
 Knowing you’re saving money definitely makes things more enjoyable!

-Location #3: Relax and explore the island from Klong Nin
+Location #3: Klong Nin – the place to relax and explore the island

 Klong Nin also puts you in an ideal location to explore most areas of Koh Lanta.
 Head further south and you’ll find secluded beaches or travel east to the culture-rich Old Town.
 If you’re looking for some more lively nightlife you can pop along north to the next beach resort area, Khlong Khong.